Aim For The Ace! (1979)

 That line hits me again, “every woman adores a fascist.”

-And then I see Hiromi slowly fall for the fascist coach without a proper Western explanation why!
-This is through a method constant sadomasochistic torture, and by violent means.
-Not from her own consent, but by force.
+And then I see Hiromi slowly fall for the fascist coach without a proper Western explanation as to why!
+This is through a method of constant sadomasochistic torture, and by violent means.
+Not from her consent, but by force.
 It reads like a classical tale by Mishima.

 What’s wrong with the Japanese!?

 This is what disturbs the average white viewer: the thought that the Japanese are violent, innate, fascist beings.
 The film is unapologetic about discipline and work.
 The reality of race, and the difference between whites and Japanese.
 Aim for The Ace! is about these traditional roles and the society we are invested in.
 It is the love of the Japanese spirit but through the lackluster interest in tennis.
 No one is ever worthy of attention, unless they win the struggle, and represent their country through a game.

 I remember squinting my eyes and taking every bit of the English subtitle as a serious declaration.
 I didn’t laugh or show any emotion.
 The movie caught my attention at every second.
 I like to think about why it’s good.